-At the start of each programme, parents/foster parents should give the following information about their child's long term medical needs.
-THE INFORMATION MUST BE UPDATED AS AND WHEN REQUIRED.
+At the start of each school year, parents/foster parent should give the following information about their child's long term medical needs.
+THE INFORMATION MUST BE UPDATED AS AND WHEN REQUIRED AND AT LEAST ANNUALLY.

 - Details of pupil's medical needs;

 - Medication including any side effects;

 - Allergies;

 - Name of GP/Consultants;

 - Special requirements e.g. dietary needs, pre-activity precautions;

 - What to do and who to contact in an emergency;

 - Cultural and religious views regarding medical care.